 Airbags are created to be a security function that prevents additional harm to the occupants of a car in the case of a collision.
-However, it seems as though many San Antonio personal injury attorneys would agree that if the airbags do not release whatsoever, or occasionally don’t release correctly then significant harm could be triggered when this occurs.
+However, if the airbags do not release whatsoever, or occasionally don’t release correctly then significant harm could be triggered when this occurs.
 Commonly air bags either neglect to release, deploy in the wrong occasions or release badly.

 Airbags are intended to provide a gentle cushion for occupants to strike to stop them from striking the steering wheel or dash, therefore when an airbag fails to release, the occupants have little defense.
 Even when wearing seat belts people can travel forwards with the force of the crash and hit their heads around the dashboard of the car.
 This results in some cases, death, as well as in very significant, traumatic injuries, for example, cosmetic deformation, or brain trauma.